Skip to main content

 What does the in-text citation checker do?

-It reads your whole manuscript, finds every in-text citation — parenthetical like (Smith, 2020), narrative like Smith (2020), and numbered like [1] or [2-4] — and cross-checks them against your reference list.
+It reads your whole manuscript, finds in-text citations — parenthetical like (Smith, 2020), narrative like Smith (2020), and numbered like [1] or [2-4] — and cross-checks them against your reference list.
 You get two audit findings the usual bibliography check cannot produce: sources cited in the text but missing from the list, and references in the list that are never cited in the text.
-Each listed reference is also verified against real academic databases.
+Listed references are also looked up in current academic indexes, with the match evidence shown separately.

 How do I check if my in-text citations match my reference list?